[IMPAQT] Integrative Multidisciplinary People-centered Architectural Qualification & Training

 Egypt has one of the most rapidly transforming urban scenes; it experiences a unique ‘informal’, self-help urbanism with inherent spatial patterns that can be considered a neo-vernacular.
 With only 1% of informal areas conforming to the global perception of ‘slums;’ makeshift shacks with no water, sewage and electricity connections, Learn more...'

-5-Year B.Sc. in Architecture
+5-Year B.Sc. in Architecture and Urban Design

 The program is planned on a 5- year duration towards a B.Sc. in Architecture within the School of Engineering and Applied Sciences at Nile University.
 It adopts is a multidisciplinary approach that builds on the wealth and diversity of the project participating partners to interrelate their specialization (Architecture and Urban Design, Structural and Construction Systems, Building Ecology, Human Behavior, Contemporary City, and Practicum) and develop a well integrated curricula that each module with other modules leading to the overall agreed upon synergy.